|Balance Transfer Rating:||3.9 / 5|

 The Citi Double Cash Card is a dependable, no-hassle option that remains a strong cash back pick even as other issuers catch up with their own 2 percent cash back cards.
 The card’s balance transfer offer also makes it an excellent choice for consumers primarily looking to consolidate their debt, but want a card that can continue to deliver value after the intro period.

-The only sore spot is the lack of a 0 percent purchase APR, which is especially handy on rewards cards.
+The only sore spot is the lack of an intro purchase APR, which is especially handy on rewards cards.
 But even without this perk, the Citi Double Cash is a flexible choice for anyone looking for a simple way to earn rewards or to pair a generous flat-rate card with a high-earning rewards card to boost rewards further.

 *All information about the Chase Freedom Unlimited® and Chase Freedom Flex℠ has been collected independently by CreditCards.com and has not been reviewed by the issuer.